Trogvars/wireguard_useradd/README.md

-Script for adding userguard users
+Script is for adding userguard users

 Creates folders and files for configuring new users.